dev-wd/dev-wd.github.io/_posts/swift/19-12-15-reactorkit.md

 }
 ```

-Above one is reactor's input, but this one is output of the reactor.
+Above one is reactor's input, this one is output of the reactor.

-State of reactor send to viewcontroller.
+State of reactor sends to viewcontroller.
-After subscribing Reactor state from the viewcontroller, viewcontroller would set the fruit image with the state value.
+After subscribing state from the viewcontroller, viewcontroller would set the fruit image as the state value.
-Because the state value is same as image name, the fruit image can be shown by UIImageView.
+Because the state value is same as image name, the fruit image can be shown by UIImageView on viewcontroller.